Queensland Family History Society Inc

 Quotes

-It's wise to ensure that the QFHS constitution aligns with and supports how it operates today.
+It's wise to ensure that the Society's constitution aligns with and supports how it operates today.
 There have been significant amendments to the legislation governing such associations since then, with the most recent taking effect from 22 June 2022 and again from 1 July 2024.
-There have also been significant changes to the industry within which QFHS operates.
-More about the need for review can be read here.
+There have also been significant changes to the industry within which the Society operates.

 Advisors

-The management committee has established a constitution review subcommittee to develop a revised constitution and accompanying by-laws for the Queensland Family History Society.
-The subcommittee consists of Charlotte Sale, Chris Schuetz, Kevin Haley and Graeme Drew.
+The management committee has established a constitution review subcommittee to develop a revised constitution and accompanying by-laws for the Queensland Family History Society Inc. The subcommittee consists of Charlotte Sale, Chris Schuetz, Kevin Haley and Graeme Drew.

 Law firm Mayes Law was engaged to prepare draft documents and give legal advice.

-A constitution advisory group provided advice and feedback on the draft documents prior to distribution to the full membership.
+A constitution advisory group provided advice and feedback on the draft documents before distribution to the full membership.
 This included Ann and Tony Swain, Kevin Haley and Geoff Morgan.

 Process